alainwolf/roll.urown.net/server/mail/virtual.rst

 Preparing the database
 ^^^^^^^^^^^^^^^^^^^^^^

-Create and store a password for postfix to access the database in :doc:`/desktop/keepassx`.
+:doc:`Create and store a password </desktop/secrets/passphrases>` for postfix to access the database.

 Create the mail-server database::